 It is very important to discuss any fetal positioning techniques and exercises with your healthcare provider before you begin.
 With my first pregnancy, my provider told me that when it came to physical activity, I could do anything I was doing before I became pregnant, but to check with him before introducing anything new.

 For fetal positioning exercises like Spinning Babies’ Three Sisters, you can start early on in pregnancy.
-Others, like the Miles Circuit, or intended for around 37 weeks.
+Others, like the Miles Circuit, are intended for around 37 weeks.

 With approval from your healthcare provider, you can use some of these common exercises throughout pregnancy to encourage good fetal positioning: